bionsp/TravelingSalesmanProblemWebApp/README.md

 It provides to the user the possibility of uploading a text file, which contains a set of coordinates, along with some parameters that represent the thoroughness of the search for an optimal answer.

 This is the first version of the project.
-For the moment, the application uses some extremely simple designs (as an example example: the way this application keeps track of who is creating a request), but these will be improved in the future.
+For the moment, the application uses some extremely simple designs (as an example: the way this application keeps track of who is creating a request), but these will be improved in the future.

 Some future goals for this application: